Stability and Quasinormal Modes of Black Holes in Conformal Weyl Gravity: quasinormal modes in dS spacetime

 \subsection{Setup}

-Here, we consider a massive scalar perturbation in the background of the black hole spacetime and obtain the QNFs by using two independent methods of calculations; the sixth order WKB approximation \cite {Schutz,IyerWill,Konoplya6th}\ and the asymptotic iteration method (AIM) \cite{AIM}.
-In addition, we concentrate our attention on the asymptotically dS black holes ($\Lambda >0$) with spherical topology ($k=1$) of the obtained metric function (\ref{NMF}).
-The asymptotic flat solutions ($k=1$, $ \Lambda =0$, and $\tilde{\mu}=0$) reduce to $D$-dimensional Schwarzschild black hole and one can use Horowitz-Hubeny method \cite{Horowitz} to obtain the QNMs of asymptotically adS black holes ($\Lambda <0$).
-A discussion on the adS black holes will appear elsewhere.
+Here, we consider a massive scalar perturbation in the background of the black hole spacetime and obtain the QNFs by using two independent methods of calculations; the sixth order WKB approximation \cite {Schutz,IyerWill,Konoplya6th} and the asymptotic iteration method (AIM) \cite {AIM}.
+Furthermore, we concentrate our attention on the asymptotically dS black holes ($\Lambda >0$) with the obtained metric function (\ref{MF}).
+The asymptotic flat solutions ($c=1$ and $\Lambda =0$) reduce to the Schwarzschild black holes which have been investigated extensively.

 The equation of motion for a minimally coupled massive scalar field is given by